Legal Erasure

 The struggle for a world where everyone can live authentically and freely continues, fueled by a resilience that grows sharper every time justice is denied in the halls of power.

-Pearched on a tall wall, people watch as the vibrant unfolds below a unique vantage point to take in the celebration.
+Perched on a tall wall, people watch as the vibrant unfolds below, a unique vantage point to take in the celebration.

 Two men stand together in solidarity, one raising a clenched fist, draped in a gay pride flag, and wearing a white shirt that reads “Proud Every Day,” while the other one wears a black shirt with the same message.